buildpacks/rfcs/text/0000-plan-flags.md

 phases.

 The additional fields to the Build Plan (TOML) should be self explanitory and are strictly additive.
-But will move these values out the `Metadata` field and make them first class values.
+But will move these values out the `metadata` field.

 The proposed changes in this solution to the Buildpack Plan (TOML) would require the following changes to the lifecycle to generate data in the format defined above:

 - Detection Succeeds
 - Build Plan entries are aggregated based on dependency-names.
-- Each dependency has an array for all the versions & metadata that appeared under that dependency name in the Build Plan
+- Each dependency has an array for all the versions & map for metadata that appeared under that dependency name in the Build Plan
 - build & launch flags of each entry are reduced using some boolean operator (likely `or`)

 The result of processing the example Build Plan above would be the following: